Dawid Botha

-Dawid Hercules Botha (born 1 July 1988) is a Namibian cricketer.
+Dawid Hercules Botha (born 1 July 1988) is a Namibian cricketer, who has played for Namibia's national cricket team.
 He is a right-handed batsman.
-He has represented the Namibian cricket team in first-class cricket since 2006.
-He had previously represented the Namibia Under-19s and the Namibian team.
+He has represented Namibia's national team in first-class cricket since 2006.
+He had previously represented the Namibia Under-19s.

 Botha was born in Windhoek.
 He represented Namibia during the 2006 Under-19s World Cup.
 Botha was part of the Namibian Under-19 team which won the Under-19 African Championship in 2007.
 He made his first-class cricket debut on 11 May 2006, for Namibia against Scotland in the 2006–07 ICC Intercontinental Cup.